benwhicks/ALASI24-causal-modelling-workshop/presenter-notes.md

 You build it, then what?

+### The map is not the territory, but the right map is useful

 ### Qualitative reasoning about interventions

 This can be done with Systems Maps just fine, does not need the DAG